jbaldwinroberts/config-chg/README.md

    by a dot-separated path; this should work for both sections and for individual keys, no matter how deeply nested.

+3. Your code should expose a method that accepts a string with the dotted notation, eg: `get("database.host")` please do not just convert the JSON into an object, the aim of this test is to see how you implement that retrival logic

 So, for the following configuration file:
 ```json
 {